SoftUni-Internal/interactive-content/EN/00-Encapsulation/07-Homework.md

 Make all fields in the Chicken class **private**.

-In case the value inside a field is needed elsewhere, use **getters** to reveal it.
+In case the value in a field is needed elsewhere, use **getters** to access it.

 ## Step 2.
 Ensure Classes Have a Correct State
 Having **getters and setters** is pointless if you do not use them.

-The Chicken constructor modifies the fields directly, which is wrong when there are suitable setters available.
+The Chicken constructor modifies the fields directly, which is unwanted when there are suitable setters available.

 Modify the constructor to fix this issue.

 ## Step 3.
 Validate Data Properly
 Validate the chicken’s **name** (it cannot be **null**, **empty**, or **whitespace**).

-In case of an **invalid name**, print the exception message "**Name cannot be empty.**"
+In case an **invalid name** is entered, print out the exception message "**Name cannot be empty.**"

-Validate the **age** properly - minimum and maximum age are provided, make use of them.
+Validate the **age** value - the minimum and maximum age are provided.

-In case of **invalid age**, print an exception message "**Age should be between 0 and 15.**"
+In an **invalid age** value is entered, print the exception message: "**Age should be between 0 and 15.**"

 ## Step 4.
-Hide Internal Logic
+Hide the Internal Logic
 If a method is intended to be used only by descendant classes or to perform some action internally, there is no use in keeping them **public**.

 The **calculateProductPerDay()** method is used by the **productPerDay()** public method.